-B. The Permittee shall analyze stormwater monitoring data at the identified outfalls, as required in Section 5.0 (Monitoring Requirements), by submitting Discharge Monitoring Reports with the stormwater monitoring data to compare with the applicable SWQS at the respective outfall to the water of the U.S. An exceedance of a SWQS is not considered a violation of this permit as long as the Permittee is implementing applicable control measures to reduce the discharge of pollutants to the MEP in the drainage area(s) where such exceedances have occurred.
+- B. The Permittee shall analyze stormwater monitoring data at the identified outfalls, as required in Section 5.0 (Monitoring Requirements), by submitting Discharge Monitoring Reports with the stormwater monitoring data to compare with the applicable SWQS at the respective outfall to the protected surface water.
+An exceedance of a SWQS is not considered a violation of this permit as long as the Permittee is implementing applicable control measures to reduce the discharge of pollutants to the MEP in the drainage area(s) where such exceedances have occurred. - C. The Permittee shall evaluate the effectiveness of existing control measures on the pollutant(s) of concern for the applicable drainage area and modify existing control measures or implement additional control measures, as necessary, to reduce the discharge of pollutants to the MEP. - D. If, despite full implementation of the SWMP and other requirements of this permit to reduce the discharge of pollutants, the Permittee determines that a discharge at an outfall contains a pollutant above a SWQS, then the Permittee shall report this information in the annual report.
+The information in the annual report shall include, the number of parameters that had a SWQS exceedance from a discharge to a protected surface water. - 3.2 SWQS Exceedances Notification and Planning - A. If the permittee has credible, site specific information, that is not required to be reported in Section 6.1 (Discharge Monitoring Report), that a discharge from their MS4 to a protected surface water is causing or contributing to a SWQS exceedance, the Permittee shall notify ADEQ within 30 calendar days of becoming aware of the exceedance. - B. If implementation of permit requirements does not address consecutive exceedances to a protected surface water, and the exceedances are not a routine or ubiquitous stormwater pollutant, the Permittee shall propose to ADEQ an action plan, including a schedule for implementation, and submit it to ADEQ within 60 calendar days of becoming aware of the repeated SWQS exceedance. - C. All notifications in this section must be submitted to ADEQ at AZPDES@azdeq.gov. - D. If a discharge to a protected surface water containing pollutants above an applicable SWQS persists and the Permittee has not modified existing control measures or implemented additional control measures to reduce the discharge of pollutants to the MEP, this permit may be reopened and modified as provided in A.A.C R18-9-B906 and 40 CFR 122.62.

-- C. The Permittee shall evaluate the effectiveness of existing control measures on the pollutant(s) of concern for the applicable drainage area and modify existing control measures or implement additional control measures, as necessary, to reduce the discharge of pollutants to the MEP. - D. If, despite full implementation of the SWMP and other requirements of this permit to reduce the discharge of pollutants, the Permittee determines that a discharge at an outfall contains a pollutant above a SWQS, then the Permittee shall report this information in the annual report.
-The information in the annual report shall include, the number of parameters that had a SWQS exceedance from a discharge to a Water of the U.S. - 3.2 SWQS Exceedances Notification and Planning - A. If the permittee has credible, site specific information, that is not required to be reported in Section 6.1 (Discharge Monitoring Report), that a discharge from their MS4 to a Water of the U.S. is causing or contributing to a SWQS exceedance, the Permittee shall notify ADEQ within 30 calendar days of becoming aware of the exceedance. - B. If implementation of permit requirements does not address consecutive exceedances to a Water of the U.S., and the exceedances are not a routine or ubiquitous stormwater pollutant, the Permittee shall propose to ADEQ an action plan, including a schedule for implementation, and submit it to ADEQ within 60 calendar days of becoming aware of the repeated SWQS exceedance. - C. All notifications in this section must be submitted to ADEQ at AZPDES@azdeq.gov. - D. If a discharge to a Water of the U.S. containing pollutants above an applicable SWQS persists and the Permittee has not modified existing control measures or implemented additional control measures to reduce the discharge of pollutants to the MEP, this permit may be reopened and modified as provided in A.A.C R18-9-B906 and 40 CFR 122.62. - 3.3 Discharges from the MS4 to Outstanding Arizona Waters (OAWs)
+3.3 Discharges from the MS4 to Outstanding Arizona Waters (OAWs)